Kelly Kelly: Personal life

-While training at OVW, Blank lived in Kentucky.
-Following this, Blank lived in Tampa, Florida, prior to moving to Miami.
-She then returned to living in Tampa in 2010.
+While training at OVW, Blank lived in Louisville, Kentucky.
+She then lived in Tampa, Florida, prior to moving to Miami, and returned to Tampa in 2010.

-Blank was in a two-year relationship with wrestler Andrew "Test" Martin, that had ended prior to his death in March 2009.
-In 2011, Blank met ice hockey player Sheldon Souray at a Maxim party, and the pair began dating.
-They got married in Cabo San Lucas, Mexico on February 27, 2016, and split time between Las Vegas and Los Angeles.
+Blank was in a two-year relationship with Canadian professional wrestler Andrew Martin (best known as "Test") that had ended prior to his death in March 2009.
+In 2011, Blank met Canadian ice hockey player Sheldon Souray at a Maxim party, and the pair began dating.
+They married in Cabo San Lucas, Mexico on February 27, 2016, and split time between Las Vegas, Nevada and Los Angeles, California.
 The couple separated and filed for divorce in 2017.
 She had a brief relationship with singer-songwriter Cole Swindell in 2019, but the two broke up three months after making their first public appearance at that year's Academy of Country Music Awards.

 In February 2018, Blank's father Ron died.
 In 2019, Blank founded a non-profit charity with Drs.
 Shawn Carbonell and Luzanne Otte named Cure Glioblastoma, the same disease her father died from.
 The purpose of the charity is building awareness and solutions for brain cancer.

 On May 29, 2020, Blank got engaged to bodybuilder Joe Coba in Sedona, Arizona.
-They got married on April 9, 2021, in Oak Glen, California.
+As of August 16, 2020, they reside in Calabasas, California.
+Blank and Coba married on April 9, 2021, in Oak Glen, California.
 Their wedding was featured on the Brides magazine.
+On March 28, 2023, Blank announced that she was pregnant with her first child.
+In April, she revealed she was expecting twins, giving birth to them on September 10.
+She gave birth to son Jaxon Matthew and daughter Brooklyn Marie.